-In 2004, Tony continued to spread his talents – reporting for Nine's TODAY program and presenting on Melbourne sports radio station SEN.
+The following year, Tony continued to spread his talents – reporting for Nine’s Today program and presenting on Melbourne sports radio station SEN.

-In 2006, took over as host of The Sunday Footy Show and was a member of Nine’s reporting team for Nine’s telecast of the 2006 Melbourne Commonwealth Games.
+In 2006, he took over as host of The Sunday Footy Show and was a member of Nine’s reporting team for the telecast of the 2006 Melbourne Commonwealth Games.

-In February 0f 2010, Jones covered the Winter Olympics in Vancouver for the Nine Network.
+In February of the following year, Tony covered the 2010 Olympic Winter Games from Vancouver for the Nine Network.

 2010 also saw Tony take on the role of co-presenter of the Radio Sport National (formerly Sport 927) breakfast program alongside Michael Christian.

 On May 5, 2011, Tony Jones celebrated 25 years with the Nine Network.

 Throughout 2012, Tony held a weekly spot on the ‘Brig & Lehmo’ breakfast show on radio station Gold 104.